dsheiko/ng-backbone/doc/gettingstarted/formview.md

 ```

-Every validator is callback that returns a Promise.
-If validation passes the Promised resolves, otherwise it
-rejects with error message passed as an argument
+Every validator is a callback that returns a Promise.
+If validation passes the Promised resolves.
+Otherwise it rejects with error message passed as an argument

-## Remote Type Validators
+## Remote Type Validation

-You can also implement validation that happens on the server.
+You can also have a validation that happens on the server.

 ```javascript